Introduction

 “You could be doing bonus plans, holding rallies, having parties to build morale.
 Then you scream at someone and throw it all away.
 Did I scream when I was younger?
 Yes.
 I didn’t understand the role of the boss.
 I had to learn the difference between a mistake, which I can live with, and haphazard conduct.
 Backing into a pole is a mistake.
 A crooked label is careless. “

 “I really believe that the secret to business can be summed up in two words: leverage and control.
-I have always been good at the leverage part- growing into new businesses, leveraging the assets we have…control is another story.
+I have always been good at the leverage part- growing into new businesses and leveraging the assets we have…control is another story.
 It’s about knowing what’s going on and making sure what you want to happen actually happens.”

 …both the Goltz Group and Reel Precision Manufacturing pride themselves on the number of long-term employees they have and the low turnover rate among those who join and make the grade.